openharmony/developtools_hapsigner/README.md

 2. One-click signature

 To improve development efficiency, this project also provides one-click signature scripts based on the hapsigner tool.
-You can use these scripts to easily generate key pairs and level-3 certificates and sign profiles and HAPs, instead of entering complex commands.
+You can use these scripts to easily generate key pairs and end-user certificates and sign profiles and HAPs, instead of entering complex commands.
 The scripts and configuration files are located in the **autosign** directory.

  - create_root.sh/create_root.bat